Aldor007/mkaciuba.pl/README.md

 * Use http headers to cache html
 * Doctrine ORM cache
 * Redis cache for most used objects
-* Search form uses ElastiSearch
+* Search form uses ElasticSearch
 * SonataNotification with beanstald backend.
 Used for:
  * cache purge with FOSHttpCacheBundle and in my case cloudflare cache
  * generating thumbnails for images with SonataMediaBundle